totemsoft/serverless/schema/survey/src/main/swift/docs/SurveyAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import OpenAPIClient

-let fileUpload = URL(string: "https://example.com")! // URL | The file to upload.
-let fileNote = "fileNote_example" // String | Description of file contents. (optional)
+let xV = "xV_example" // String | Version of the API end point requested by the client.
+Must be set to a positive integer.
+If all versions requested are not supported then the data holder must respond with a 406 Not Acceptable.
+See [HTTP Headers](#request-headers). let reference = "reference_example" // String | Reference of request.
+See [HTTP Headers](#request-headers). let fileUpload = URL(string: "https://example.com")! // URL | The file to upload. let fileNote = "fileNote_example" // String | Description of file content. (optional)

 // Uploads a file.
-SurveyAPI.surveyUpload(fileUpload: fileUpload, fileNote: fileNote) { (response, error) in
+SurveyAPI.surveyUpload(xV: xV, reference: reference, fileUpload: fileUpload, fileNote: fileNote) { (response, error) in
     guard error == nil else {
         print(error)
         return